pybliometrics-dev/pybliometrics/docs/classes/AffiliationRetrieval.rst

 pybliometrics.scopus.AffiliationRetrieval
 =========================================

 `AffiliationRetrieval()` implements the `Affiliation Retrieval API <https://dev.elsevier.com/documentation/AffiliationRetrievalAPI.wadl>`_.
-It provides basic information on registered affiliations, like city, country, its members, and more.
+It provides basic information on registered affiliations, such as city, country, its members, and more.

 .. currentmodule:: pybliometrics.scopus
 .. contents:: Table of Contents